On the connectivity of spaces of three-dimensional tilings: Flux through surfaces

 We now introduce \emph{flux through surfaces}.
 We relate this notion with the $\Flux(t)$ at the end of the section.
 The interpretation here provides motivation for our choice of terminology; we think of tilings as flowing through regions and across surfaces.

 Let $t$ be a tiling and $S$ an embedded discrete surface such that $t$ is tangent to $S$ at the boundary.
 For each vertex $v$ of $R^\ast$ in the interior of $S$ consider the only dimer $d$ of $t$ adjacent to $v$.
-Draw a small vector along $d$ starting from $v$: its endpoint may be on $S$ (if $d$ is contained in $S$), above, or below $S$ as determined by the normal vectors to squares of $S$.
+Draw a small vector along $d$ starting from $v$: its endpoint may be on $S$ (if $d$ is contained in $S$), above, or below $S$.

+When we speak of above and below $S$, this is to be understood as follows.
+The ambient space $R$ is an oriented 3D manifold; the surface $S \subset R$ is also oriented thus giving us a canonical normal vector, at least on squares.
+This normal vector is understood to be pointing up.

 \begin{definition} For a surface $S$ and a tiling $t$, define the \emph{flux of $t$ through $S$}, $\phi(t; S) \in \ZZ$, as follows.
 Set